Robert Yates (NASCAR owner): Biography

 The son of Rev. John Clyde Yates, he grew up as one of nine children in Charlotte, North Carolina.
 He has a twin brother, Richard.

-As a youth, he raced his own dragster in the late 1950s.
+As a youth, Yates raced his own dragster in the late 1950s.
 During his formative years, he moved to Wake Forest, North Carolina to live with his sister's family.
 In 1961, he graduated from Wake Forest High School a straight-A student.
 In 1964, Yates graduated from Wilson Technical College in North Carolina, earning a degree in mechanical engineering.

 Yates joined Holman-Moody in 1968 as head of the air gauge department, and two years later, he was hired by Junior Johnson to manage his team's engine department.
 From 1976 to 1986, Yates was at DiGard Motorsports, where he was chief engine builder.
 During that time, Bobby Allison won the NASCAR Winston Cup Series title in 1983.

-He left DiGard in 1986 to work on the development of synthetic fuels and, in the same year, returned to NASCAR as general manager of Ranier-Lundy Racing in August of that year.
-In 1988, Robert Yates acquired the team to form Robert Yates Racing.
+Yates left DiGard in 1986 to work on the development of synthetic fuels and, in the same year, returned to NASCAR as general manager of Ranier-Lundy Racing in August of that year.
+In 1988, he acquired the team to form Robert Yates Racing.

-He died of cancer October 2, 2017.
+Yates died of cancer on October 2, 2017.
 The following year in 2018, Yates was inducted into the NASCAR Hall of Fame.